 In a pinch, a simple “Happy Mother’s Day” message can work just fine.
 But if you really want your email and brand to stand out, put some thought into your email copy.
 Why is Mother’s Day important to your company?
 How are you celebrating?
 Why would your products or services make an excellent gift?
 Try to answer these questions for your readers in a few sentences.

 You may choose to write something funny or something sentimental, but don’t worry if you aren’t a master wordsmith.
 Just make sure that your business’s personality comes through in the copy.
-This email from Alamo Drafthouse theater chain uses alliteration (“movies, mimosas and memories”) and movie references to bring the message to life.
+This email from Alamo Drafthouse theater chain uses alliteration (“movies, mimosas and memories”) and movie references to bring the message to life email subject lines for mother’s day.

 4. Have fun

 Holiday emails are an excellent opportunity to stretch your creative muscles and have some fun with your readers.
 So don’t be afraid to veer away from the conventional “Happy Mother’s Day” email.
-Have a Mother’s Day mother lode sale, create a funny CTA button or celebrate the holiday in a silly way that hits home with your niche audience.
-Bark, for example, sent out an email in honor of “dog moms.”
+Have a Mother’s Day mother lode sale, create a funny CTA button or celebrate the holiday in a silly way that hits home with your niche audience. open rate mix it find the perfect mother s day gift guide Bark, for example, sent out an email in honor of “dog moms.”

 20 Mother’s Day subject lines